Testing the assumptions of the Effective Field Theory of Large-Scale Structure

-In order to determine the different terms appearing in Eq.~(\ref{eq:lambdarenorm}), we proceed as follows.
+In order to determine the terms appearing in Eq.~(\ref{eq:lambdarenorm}), we proceed as follows.
 First, we use Eq.~(\ref{eq:renormspectrun}) with $k=k_\mathrm{f}$ to measure $\alpha_{\mathrm{ren}}$ by matching the power spectrum of \texttt{sim\_1\_11}.
 Subsequently, we determine the counterterm by taking the difference between the bare $\alpha_c$ (measured from the simulations with our top-down approach) and its renormalised counterpart.
-Figure~\ref{fig:counterterm_dep} compares the time evolution of $\alpha_c$ (solid), $\alpha_\mathrm{ctr}$ (dashed), and $\alpha_\mathrm{ren}$ (dash-dotted) obtained using $\Lambda_\mathrm{ren}=3\,k_\mathrm{f}$ (left) and $\Lambda_\mathrm{ren}=0$ (right).
+Figure~\ref{fig:counterterm_dep} compares the time evolution of $\alpha_c$ (solid), $\alpha_\mathrm{ctr}$ (dashed), and $\alpha_\mathrm{ren}$ (dash-dotted) obtained using $\mu=2\,k_\mathrm{f}$.
 Three things are worth noticing.
 First, the counterterm is always positive while the other two quantities are negative.
 Second, $\alpha_\mathrm{ctr}$ and $\alpha_\mathrm{ren}$ do not share the same time evolution (contrary to the guess sometimes made in the literature \cite[e.g.][]{carrasco_2012}).
-Third, the feedback due to the UV modes on the IR modes is much smaller than the non-linear interaction between the modes with $|k|=1$ (as evidenced by the relatively small value of $\alpha_\mathrm{ctr}$ in the left panel).
+In fact, the measured $\alpha_\mathrm{ctr}$ deviates from the expected $a^{2}$ scaling, especially at late times when the EFT prediction becomes less accurate.
+Third, the feedback due to the UV modes on the IR modes is much smaller than the non-linear interaction between the modes with $|k|/k_{\mathrm{f}}=1$ (as evidenced by the relatively small value of $\alpha_\mathrm{ctr}$).

 A similar renormalisation scheme has been proposed to cancel the $\Lambda$-dependence of $P_{22}^\mathrm{tSPT}$ by using the spectrum generated by the stochastic fluctuations \cite{carrasco_2012,hertzberg2014effective} under the assumption that $P_{\mathrm{J}\mathrm{J}}\propto k^4$ when $k\to 0$ in analogy with Peebles' argument for uncorrelated small-scale displacements that conserve momentum \cite{peebles1974gravitational}.
 However, this idea is not applicable to our configuration as $P_{22}^\mathrm{tSPT}$ is non-zero only for a discrete set of wavenumbers while $P_{\mathrm{J}\mathrm{J}}$ gets contributions at all wavenumbers.
 For instance, $P_{22}^\mathrm{tSPT}(k_\mathrm{f},\Lambda, a)=0$, while $P_{\mathrm{J}\mathrm{J}}(k_\mathrm{f}, a)$ is small but non zero.
 Therefore, no renormalisation is possible.